cmaijala/Crowdfunding_ETL/README.md

 ## ETL Process
 ## Deliverable 1: Extract Data
-  * ### Data Sources: The data was sourced from a combination of CSV files and Excel spreadsheets.
+  * ### Data Sources: The data was sourced from Excel spreadsheets.
- 	 * These included: campaign.csv, category.csv, subcategory.csv, contacts.xlsx, crowdfunding.xlsx.
+ 	 * These included: crowdfunding.xlsx, contacts.xlsx.

   * ### Methods: The data was extracted using Pandas and Python.